intellectivelab/docs.intellectivelab.com/_docs/tutorials/how-to-add-page-to-doc-portal.md

 ---
-title: How To Add Page To Documentation Portal
+title: How to Add a Page to Documentation Portal
 layout: docs
 category: Unity 7
 ---